Automatic tracking

 Open the OrganoidTracker GUI and load your images (File -> Load images...).
 For the best results, the input data should somewhat resemble the training data.
 This can often be achieved with a little pre-processing (See here for tips).

 You now have a folder (e.g. positions) containing configuration files and scripts with the name organoid_tracker_predict_positions.
 To run the script, double-click the BAT file (Windows) or the SH file (Linux).
+If it crashes with an out-of-memory error, try closing other programs (including the OrganoidTracker GUI) and try again.

 If you want to debug this step, open the organoid_tracker.ini file and give the predictions_output_folder setting a value, for example test.
 If you run the script again, it will create a folder with that name (test in this example) and place images there indicating how likely it is to find a cell there.